Gerry Hutch found not guilty of murder of David Byrne at Regency Hotel

 She said that the court “has been lied to in the most malevolent manner” and that it was “quite frankly amazing” that it could have been believed that these lies would be accepted by the court.

-She said that Mr Bonney “knowingly provided access” to his vehicle at St Vincent’s GAA club, where nearby CCTV footage showed the six-man hit team walking shortly after the murder, before delivering the guilty verdict on Monday afternoon.
+“A dead father has been implicated in the Regency by his son’s witnesses,” she said.

-Mr Hutch appeared in court wearing a white shirt and suit jacket, with long hair and a long grey beard.
-He was seen using a hearing aid head set to listen to proceedings.
+She said that Mr Bonney “knowingly provided access” to his vehicle at St Vincent’s GAA club, where nearby CCTV footage showed the six-man hit team walking shortly after the murder.

-Family members of Mr Byrne were also present in the court as the judgment was read out by Ms Justice Burns, sitting alongside judges Sarah Berkeley and Grainne Malone.
+The family members of Mr Byrne were present in the court as the judgment was read out by Ms Justice Burns, sitting alongside judges Sarah Berkeley and Grainne Malone.

 The high-profile trial in the non-jury Special Criminal Court in Dublin concluded in January after hearing 52 days of evidence.